Reading and Checking Motherboard ID

 -

-Below is a reference configuration:
+The following is a reference configuration

 [mcu]